 Dr. Kathryn Rocha, MAHons., DClinPsych., CPsychol.

 Kathryn is an experienced Clinical Psychologist with over 15 years of working in the NHS, who specialises in working with children, young people and their families.
 Kathryn completed her undergraduate Psychology degree in Edinburgh and then went on to complete her Doctorate in Clinical Psychology in Newcastle.
 She has previously worked within a Child and Adolescent Mental Health (CAMHS) setting assessing supporting families with emotional, relational and neurological difficulties.
-Kathryn currently works as an NHS Clinical Psychologist bringing mental health services for children to schools, both Primary and Secondary.
+Kathryn currently works part-time in the NHS as a Clinical Psychologist bringing mental health services for children to schools, both Primary and Secondary.
 This involves working directly with families, groups of children and supporting teachers both with individual pupils and more general mental health training.
 Kathryn has a particular interest in parenting and working with parents to help them understand and manage children’s behaviours and emotions in ways that benefit the whole family.
 Kathryn mainly uses Systemic and Cognitive Behavioural approaches with families, and always works collaboratively alongside her clients.
 She has run and had specialist training in Webster Stratton Parenting Groups for parents of children ages 3 – 10 years.
 Kathryn is also developing her mindfulness practice and is trained to deliver the Paws B curriculum to Primary School age children.
 Kathryn practices in Teddington and surrounding areas.

 Our Professional Membership & Affiliations

 - Health and Care Professional Council (HCPC) – We are registered as Practitioner Psychologists.
 The HCPC is a regulator set up by the government to protect the public.
 They achieve this by keeping a register of health professionals who meet their standards for training, professional skills, behaviour and health.
 For further details please see their website (hpc-uk.org)